 [ “Yoga” – noun / ˈjəʊ.ɡə – a school of Hindu life-philosophy prescribing a regiment of physical and mental disciplines for attaining liberation from the material world, and union of the individual self with (the) Supreme Being ]

 Here, however, I will focus on asana, when I’m talking about yoga, and I’ll use the 2 words interchangeably.
-But as Feuerstein indicated, asana should not be approached merely mechanically.
+But as the late Dr. Feuerstein indicated, asana should not be approached merely mechanically.
 The yogasanas are intentional postures, not gymnastics.

 The First Step on an Eight-Fold Path